KHwong12/urban-data-palette-blog/content/about.md

 ### 2. Understanding GIS concepts

-Also learning note, yet focused on the theoretical concepts like
+Also learning note, yet focused on the theoretical concepts.

 ### 3. Project - journal-like article

 Map and data essays.
-Those you will see on Washington Post/New York Times
+Those you will see on Washington Post/New York Times.

 ### 4. Project - how to make